trevorcampbell/dynamic-means/README.md

     depending on whether you want to use regular Dynamic Means, Spectral Dynamic Means, or
     Kernelized Dynamic Means.
-Make sure [Gurobi](www.gurobi.com) is installed (free for academic use) if you want to use Spectral Dynamic Means.
+Make sure [Gurobi](www.gurobi.com) is installed (free for academic use) if you want to use Spectral/Kernel Dynamic Means.
 If you can't get access to Gurobi, feel free to modify the `SpecDynMeans::getOldNewMatching` function in `src/specdynmeans_impl.hpp` and the `KernDynMeans::getMinWtMatching` function in `src/kerndynmeans_impl.hpp` to use a different LP solver.